HereIsKevin/todo/README.md

 1. Right-clicking on the app in Finder.
 2. Clicking "Open" in the menu.
 3. Clicking "Open" in the popup again to confirm.

+### Launch at Login

+In order to launch Todo at login on macOS:

+1. Open System Preferences.
+2. Open the "Users & Groups" pane.
+3. Select "Login Items" for current user.
+4. Add Todo as a login item.

 ## Building from Source